Eligibility Requirements

 The Foundation offers two types of fellowships:

-- Junior Fellowships are awarded to outstanding college seniors and college graduates without teaching experience who intend to become secondary school teachers of American history, American government, or civics classes where you will teach topics on the Constitution in grades 7–12.
+- Junior Fellowships are awarded to outstanding college seniors and college graduates without teaching experience who intend to become secondary school teachers of American history, American government, or civics classes where you will teach topics on the U.S. Constitution in grades 7–12.
 Junior Fellows are expected to complete graduate study within two academic years of full-time study.

-Specially Funded James Madison Fellowships
+Specially Funded James Madison Fellowship

 - The Admiral Paul A. Yost, Jr.-James Madison Fellowship is awarded to individuals who meet the eligibility criteria above and have served in the U.S. military.